learn-co-curriculum/react-hooks-jsx/README.md

 <p>{ currentTime() }</p>
 ```

 In the example, we call the `Math.floor()` and `Math.random()` methods
 directly, which will return a random number when the component is rendered.

 We _also_ called a custom function, `currentTime()`, which returns the String
 value of the current date and time.
 In our example, `currentTime()` a function
-within the Tweet component.
-It's common to write functions inside React components
+within the `Tweet` component.
+It's common to write functions inside React
-in order to organize functionality based on a component's responsibility
+components in order to organize functionality based on a component's
-(and also give ourselves access to other variables within the function's scope,
+responsibility (and also give ourselves access to other variables within the
-as we'll see in later lessons).
+function's scope, as we'll see in later lessons).

-#### JSX Cannot Include _All_ JavaScript Statements
+#### JSX Works With Expressions, Not Statements

 JSX is an extension of JavaScript, wrapping a lot of underlying function calls
 in a syntactically appealing style.
 This is why JSX code is considered